-When we think of the Jesuit martyrs, we instinctively think of men like St. Isaac Jogues and St. Jean de Brebeuf, martyred by the Iroquois in Canada in the mid-1600's, or perhaps to the martyrs for the faith in England, men like St. Edmund Campion and his illustrious co-religionists who perished under bloody Elizabeth.
+When we think of the Jesuit martyrs, we instinctively think of men like St. Isaac Jogues and St. Jean de Brebeuf, missionary-priests martyred by the Iroquois in Canada in the mid-1600’s; or perhaps we think of the martyrs for the faith in Reformation England, men like St. Edmund Campion and his illustrious co-religionists who perished under bloody Elizabeth.
 But have you ever heard of the Jesuit martyrs of Virginia?

-On September 10th, 1570, thirty-seven years before Jamestown, a Spanish ship entered Chesapeake Bay, which was then called Bay of the Mother of God.
+On September 10th, 1570, thirty-seven years before the founding of Jamestown, a Spanish ship entered Chesapeake Bay, at that time called Bay of the Mother of God.
 Somewhere along the James River, not far from the later site of Jamestown, a small crew disembarked: two Jesuit priests, three Jesuit brothers, three novice Brothers, a Spanish boy and an Indian guide.
 The party was led by Jesuit Father Juan Baptista de Segura and was intent upon establishing a mission in the region of Virginia for the purpose of converting the Indians.
 This was the first true settlement in Virginia.